xyxj1024/xyxj1024.github.io/_posts/2022-07-17-system-security-seedlab.md

 3. encoding secret data to a covert channel,
 4. flushing transient instructions, and
 5. decoding secret data[^intro1].

+A [ACM SIGARCH article](https://www.sigarch.org/secure-computer-architecture-in-the-post-meltdown-world-a-long-road-ahead/) posted by [Daniel Moghimi](https://x.com/flowyroll) on September 26, 2024 speaks out the truth:
+> Meltdown and Spectre, later called transient execution attacks, showed that the distinction between the architecture and microarchitecture is in our head, especially when it comes to security.

 ## Table of Contents
 {:.no_toc}